Cluster candidates with massive quiescent galaxies at $z\sim2$: Data

 \subsection{Photometric redshift and stellar mass completeness}

 We run a Bayesian photometric redshift code from \citet{tanaka15} to compute photometric redshifts as well as to infer physical properties of galaxies such as stellar mass and star formation rate (SFR) in a self-consistent manner.
 We use model templates from \citet{bruzual03} assuming the \citet{calzetti94} dust attenuation curve.
 Emission lines are added to the templates assuming solar metallicity.
 We calibrate our photometric redshifts (photo-$z$'s) against the many-band, high-accuracy photo-$z$'s from the Cosmic Evolution Survey (COSMOS2020; \citealp{scoville07,weaver20,ito22}) as there is no sufficiently deep spectroscopic redshift (spec-$z$) catalog.

-We estimate a field-to-field variation of the photometric zero-points in each field using spec-$z$'s from the Sloan Digital Sky Survey (SDSS; \citealt{york00,strauss02}) by running our code with redshifts fixed to spec-$z$'s and evaluating the residuals between models and observed photometry.
-We find that the variation is small (typically $<0.05$~mag), but we apply these offsets in all fields.
-Finally, we compare our photo-$z$'s against spec-$z$'s available in COSMOS \citep{weaver20} as shown in Fig.~\ref{fig:photoz} (left panel).
-All the matched objects are used here.
-In brief, our photo-$z$'s are very reliable with a small scatter of $\sigma_\mathrm{conv}=0.023$ and a low outlier \footnote{We define photo-$z$ outlier are those with $|z_\mathrm{phot}-z_\mathrm{spec}|/(1+z_\mathrm{spec})>0.15$} rate of $f_\mathrm{out,conv}=3.14\%$ against spec-$z$'s, where $\sigma_\mathrm{conv}=1.48\times \mathrm{median}[|z_\mathrm{phot}-z_\mathrm{spec}|/(1+z_\mathrm{spec})]$.
-A systematic offset is very small, being $-0.006$.
+This calibration is performed in COSMOS, but there may be a field-field variation of the photometric zero points, which degrades our photo-$z$ performance in the other D/UD fields.
+We estimate the photometric zero points in each field using spec-$z$'s from the Sloan Digital Sky Survey (SDSS; \citealt{york00,strauss02}) by running our code with redshifts fixed to spec-$z$'s and evaluating the residuals between models and observed photometry.
+We find that the variation is small (typically $<0.05$~mag), but we apply these offsets to all fields.